hambrosia/dirtbag-pi/README.md

 * Part 1 (DONE): Displays a webpage on the local network that shows the soil moisture and temperature.
 * Part 2 (DONE): The webpage displays historical data including graphs and averages that persist on reboot of the Raspberry Pi.
 * Part 3 (DONE): Threshold alerting to send an email if moisture readings are outside of a specified range.
-* Part 4: (DONE) Split sensor client from webserver and database.
+* Part 4 (DONE): Split sensor client from webserver and database.
 Host the database and webpage in the cloud.
 * Part 5: Support for multiple sensor clients with unique sensor IDs.